 The FDA on a consumer advice sheet “Aspirin for Reducing Your Risk of Heart attack and stroke: Know the Facts) recommend aspirin is safest when prescribed by a medical health professional as daily use of aspirin is not right for everyone (last update 16/11/2017) https://www.fda.gov/Drugs/ResourcesForYou/Consumers/BuyingUsingMedicineSafely/UnderstandingOver-the-CounterMedicines/SafeDailyUseofAspirin/ucm291433.htm

 Secondary prevention of cardiovascular disease

-American Stroke Association recommends that to prevent another stroke occurring patients create a stroke prevention plan with their doctor that may include discussing an aspirin regimen or other medications in addition to; managing high blood pressure, reducing blood sugar, eating better, stopping smoking, controlling cholesterol, being active and losing weight.
-They point out that aspirin is not appropriate for everyone. http://www.strokeassociation.org/STROKEORG/AboutStroke/PreventAnotherStroke/Prevent-Another-Stroke_UCM_496208_SubHomePage.jsp
+American Stroke Association recommends that to prevent another stroke occurring patients create a stroke prevention plan with their doctor that may include discussing an aspirin regimen or other medications in addition to; managing high blood pressure, reducing blood sugar, eating better, stopping smoking, controlling cholesterol, being active and losing weight. http://www.strokeassociation.org/STROKEORG/AboutStroke/PreventAnotherStroke/Prevent-Another-Stroke_UCM_496208_SubHomePage.jsp

 Prevention of cardiovascular events in diabetics